UK military prepares for big role in Prince Philip's funeral

 Gen. Nick Carter, the head of Britain’s armed forces, said the ceremony would “reflect military precision and above all, I think, it will be a celebration of a life well-lived.”

 “It will also show, I think, how much the armed forces loved and respected him,” Carter told the BBC.
-“The military always have a great respect for people who have their values and standards and who indeed have shown great courage, and I think that, when we look back at his war record, that sense of courage and what he did is something all of us have great admiration for.”
+“The military always have a great respect for people who have their values and standards, and who indeed have shown great courage."

 Mourners have been instructed to wear masks and observe social distancing inside the chapel, and not to join in when a four-person choir sings hymns.
 The queen, who has spent much of the past year isolating with her husband at Windsor Castle, will sit alone.